js-uri/cs/Writerside/topics/recursive-algorithms.md

 // The recursive function factorialRecursive calculates the factorial by
 // breaking down the problem into smaller sub-problems.
 The base case is
 // when n equals 0, and for any other value of n, the factorial is
 // computed by multiplying n with the factorial of n-1.

-#include &lt;iostream>
+#include <iostream>

 int factorialRecursive(int n) {
     if (n == 0)